 Mackay Park was reserved as Crown land for the purpose of public recreation.
 Under the Interim Guidelines, Mackay Park was nominated an initial category of 'park' under the Local Government Act 1993.
-Notwithstanding the initial category nomination, this POM proposes to re-categorise the land to 'general community use'.
+Notwithstanding the initial category nomination, this POM has re-categorised the land to 'general community use' with the consent of the NSW Minister for Land and Forestry.
 Further discussion on this is contained in Sections 4.5 and 6.3 of this Plan.